WiIIiamTang/create-sveltekit-eel-app/README.md

 npm run build:eel
 ```

 Which will generate a production build according to the provided `.spec` file.
 For example, you may want to turn on the console window, or change the icon, or make the entire project a single file.
+Log output is not currently available in the console for production builds to ensure compatibility with the `--noconsole` setting, see [here](https://github.com/python-eel/Eel/issues/654).

 You can always manually run pyinstaller with